apache/qpid-dispatch/dockerfiles/README.md

 virtualization on Linux.
 <https://www.docker.com/what-docker>

-####Dockerfiles for Fedora and Ubuntu
+####Dockerfiles for Fedora, Ubuntu and Centos
-The two docker files, Dockerfile-fedora and Dockerfile-ubuntu provide quick start docker containers with an running instance of qpid dispatch router on RHEL and Debian based systems respectively.
+The docker files, Dockerfile-fedora, Dockerfile-ubuntu, and Dockerfile-centos provide quick start docker containers with a running instance of qpid dispatch router on the various platforms.

 The dockerfiles follow these steps before launching the dispatch router

-* Downloads all the fedora or ubuntu specific dependencies needed for building apache qpid-proton.
+* Downloads all the specific dependencies needed for building apache qpid-proton.
 * Downloads the source code of qpid-proton to /main/qpid-proton
 * Builds and installs qpid-proton using gcc.
 * Downloads the source code of qpid-dispatch to /main/qpid-dispatch.